K1D77A/cl-coinpayments/README.md

 an API call you instantiate an object of the request type, pass in the correct arguments as initargs and then call the method `(request <instance>)` on it.
-Its important to note that the :merchant-secret-key initarg is the special key *YOU* gave to coinpayments as your secret, not the API secret automatically generated.
+Its important to note that the :merchant-secret-key initarg is the special key *YOU* gave to coinpayments as your secret, not the API secret automatically generated and :key is your API public key.

 ```lisp